 - is a powerful anti-aging agent.

-Can drinks and foods high in melatonin help you sleep at night?
+Can beverages & foods with melatonin help you sleep at night?

 Eating foods high in melatonin can significantly increase melatonin concentration in the human body.
 So, dietary sources of melatonin can help you sleep better at night.